Freq. Asked Questions

 -

-You’ve never imagined how personalized it can be.
-I read you constantly to get you exactly what you need.
-Some clients like non-stop intensity while others want to get better at resting too.
+Everyday we show up differently and have different needs.
+I read you constantly to get you exactly what is most useful.
+There is no one-size-fits all approach when it comes to taking care of your body.
+Some clients like intensity while others want to get better at resting or breathing.
 Some get excited when they slam and punch things, others enjoy Tai-Chi-looking calisthenics.

 -

 After the first session will feel undeniably right.
 What are results to you?
 Feeling more aliveness and comfort in your body?
 Stress release?
 Moving with ease and confidence?
-You will practice using your body how you want to!
+We will practice using your body how you want to!
 You won’t be doing long-term damage to your joints for short-term results.
 People will notice something different about you, and it’s not always shapes.
-Aesthetics indicate change and do matter - I’ll push you as hard as you want me to.
+Aesthetics can reflect inner health and do matter too.

 -